PdxCodeGuild/Programming102/labs/lab2.md

 ## 2.1

+We're going to write Python's built-in function, `sum()`, from scratch.

-Create a function called `sum`.
-The function will take in a single parameter, `numbers`, which will be passed a list of numbers as an argument when the function is called.
+Create a function called `sum` with a single parameter, `numbers`.
+Call the function and pass a list of numbers as an argument.

-The function will add up all the numbers in the list and return the sum the numbers.
+The function will add up all the `numbers` in the list and `return` the sum the `numbers`.

 Note: Please do ***not*** use the built-in function `sum()`.
 The goal is to write that function from scratch.